alouiseq/connectFour/README.md

-### Connect Four
+# Connect Four
-Version 2: Basic Connect Four game implementation written in plain Javascript.
+`Version 2`: Basic Connect Four game implementation written in plain Javascript.

 This is a featured code that should be added to your application but could be modified to run as a stand alone application.

 ## Game Details
-# Process:
+### Process:
 Build the board (6 rows X 7 columns)
 Select color for player 1 and 2 (red or yellow) Keyboard keys